 The geopolymer market is experiencing robust growth owing to rapid urbanization, growing global population and increasing infrastructural activities, particularly in the Asia Pacific region.
 As geopolymers offer advantageous properties, such as low creep, acid resistance, high strength, ultra-porosity and low drying shrinkage, they are rapidly replacing Portland cement as a binder in concrete.
 Additionally, geopolymers are cheaper than Portland cement, and their production emits lesser carbon dioxide.
 Therefore, they find applications in the repairing of roads, bridges, tunnels, and rehabilitation of pipes and structures in the civil infrastructure, oil and gas, and chemical industries.
 Further, governments in numerous countries are introducing stringent regulations to reduce greenhouse gas emissions.
 For instance, the EU Emissions Trading Scheme (ETS) sets a maximum cap on emissions with allocated allowances that have assisted in reducing greenhouse gas emissions in the region.
-Looking forward, the market is projected to reach a value of US$ 16.2 Billion by 2024, expanding at a CAGR of around 27% during 2019-2024.
+Looking forward, the market is projected to reach a value of US$15.8 Billion by 2027, expanding at a CAGR of 21.5% during 2022-2027.

 - Based on the application, the market has been classified into cement and concrete, furnace and reactor insulators, composites, and decorative artifacts.
 Amongst these, the cement and concrete segment exhibits a clear dominance in the market.

 - On the basis of the end use, the market has been segmented into building construction, infrastructure, industrial, art and decoration, and others.
-Currently, building construction accounts for the majority of the total market share.
+Currently, infrastructure accounts for majority of the total global market.